awsdocs/amazon-opensearch-service-developer-guide/doc_source/request-signing.md

 ## Python<a name="request-signing-python"></a>

-This sample uses the legacy [elasticsearch\-py](https://elasticsearch-py.readthedocs.io/) client for Python, which you can install using [pip](https://pypi.python.org/pypi/pip)\.
-Note that the latest versions of the client might include license or version checks that artificially break compatibility\.
-For the correct client version to use, see [Elasticsearch client compatibility](samplecode.md#client-compatibility)\.
-This example uses the recommended version 7\.13\.4\.
-If you want to try the new OpenSearch client instead of the legacy Elasticsearch one, see [opensearch\-py](https://github.com/opensearch-project/opensearch-py) on GitHub\.
+This sample uses the [opensearch\-py](https://pypi.org/project/opensearch-py/) client for Python, which you can install using [pip](https://pypi.python.org/pypi/pip)\.

 Instead of the client, you might prefer [requests](http://docs.python-requests.org/)\.
 The [requests\-aws4auth](https://pypi.python.org/pypi/requests-aws4auth) and [SDK for Python \(Boto3\)](https://aws.amazon.com/sdk-for-python/) packages simplify the authentication process, but are not strictly required\.
 From the terminal, run the following commands:

 ```
 pip install boto3
-pip install elasticsearch==7.13.4
+pip install opensearch-py
 pip install requests
 pip install requests-aws4auth
 ```